 Photo: The Martha Crone Shelter which replaced the old "office" Click on photo for a larger image.
 Photo © 2007 Friends of the Wild Flower Garden

 Back to top of page

 Once the Garden was established in 1907, Eloise began writing about it.
-A number of her essays were published in various periodicals and magazines such as the Asa Gray Bulletin, or The Annual Report of the Board of Park Commissioners.
+A number of her essays were published in various periodicals, newspapers and also circulated to members of the Gray Memorial Botanical Chapter, division D, of the Agassiz Association of which she was a member from 1908 until her death.
+Those circulars were circulated among members by postal round-robin circulation and may be the principal reason why, as a newspaper article stated, that she was more well known elsewhere than locally.
+The Agassiz Association after 1901 was largely defunct and only the Gray Memorial Botanical Chapter, with its several divisions, was still active and remained so until 1943.
+She also included much information in The Annual Reports of the Board of Park Commissioners.
 Over the years she wrote a number of columns for the local newspapers including a series of 22 in 1911, published in the Minneapolis Sunday Tribune, that described various plants in the Wild Botanic Garden.
 All 22 articles are available in html format in our Educational Archive, as are a number of those published in other venues.
 She also wrote many shorter articles that were never published.
-These essays began with a short autobiography and progressed to describing events that occurred in the Garden or on plant hunting excursions; some were observations on the characteristics of plants Particularly memorable were her recounting of finding the Walking Fern and the White Lady's-slippers and what happened when her hat caught fire.
-Her intent was to group them into several series under the titles such as "Annals of the Wild Life Reserve".
+These essays began with a short autobiography and progressed to describing events that occurred in the Garden or on plant hunting excursions; some were observations on the characteristics of plants.
+Particularly memorable were her recounting of finding the Walking Fern and the White Lady's-slippers and what happened when her hat caught fire.
+Her intent was to group them into several series under the titles such as "Annals of the Wild Life Reserve."
 A number of these articles will also be found in the Archive.